Home Exercise While Social Distancing: Great Ways to Stay Active

 Keeping active – even in small ways – is important for people at all times.
 This is especially true when they have few other options for exercise.

 While there are plenty of options for people that don’t want to use tools or other objects to exercise, the addition of these items can open up many more possibilities.
-Many gyms, physical therapy centers and personal trainers are offering the ability for people to participate in “at home workouts” at least once a week, and providing guided training online.
+Many gyms, physical therapy centers, and personal trainers are offering the ability for people to participate in “at home workouts” at least once a week.
+Along with this, they are providing guided training online.
+This is especially useful for those just starting to work out, as seeing the exercises modeled helps.

-Sure, this means that you’ll need to have a device like a computer, smart TV or phone that can connect to the Internet, but one major benefit of this?
+Sure, this means that you’ll need to have a device like a computer, smart TV, or phone that can connect to the Internet.
+But one major benefit of this?
 You’re working out alone – but it won’t feel like it.
 This CNBC article lists five options for these types of workouts, giving those at home options for fitness.
+Home exercises provide the benefits of physical activity without expecting people to actually go out in public.

 Guided classes and fitness routines led by healthcare professionals and experienced trainers aren’t the only options available.

 The programs mentioned above only focus on getting people moving – and getting them outdoors on a sidewalk or in the yard for some fresh air.
 But what happens when people add in exercise equipment into the mix?
 The following options will require the use of additional tools, but the exercises themselves are quite simple.
 Even better?
-They appeal to people of all ages.
+They appeal to people of all ages and ability levels.

 Lifting weights: Not everyone has a set of weights in their home, but those that have completed physical therapy programs with experienced therapists can attest to the importance of building strength over time.
 Even light (between 2 – 10 pounds) weights or cans of food/milk jugs filled with water as substitutes, can make a difference for people.
 It’s easy to hide small weight sets, even in apartments.